JustinUrf/DigimonTCG-Odds/README.md

 * 1300-1400 Implement another Calculation to check if Rookie and Chmapion is in hand.
 * 1400-1500 Implement creation of data for rookies and champions
 * 1500-1600 Implement data in graph, working on Security logic WIP
+* 1600-1645 Doucmentation studying to find a graph device that works with what I want to d for tomorrow, thinking about syling and CSS tomorrow, Implementing Netlify hosting tomorrow.